D.Min. Program and Lay & Continuing Education Director

 5. Oversees and manages the seminary’s programs of lay and continuing education

-c) Develops and – in collaboration with the Dean’s Office and Advancement Office – implements appropriate marketing strategies for the Creating Vital Congregations webinar series and Lay School of Theology
+- In collaboration with the Dean’s Office and Advancement Office, develops and implements appropriate marketing strategies for the Creating Vital Congregations webinar series and Lay School of Theology

 6. Attends meetings of the D.Min.
 Committee and Faculty Council